runlevel5/ruby-journal-source/source/_posts/2012-07-5-spree-1-1-stable-deployment-on-heroku.markdown

 ```
 $ heroku addons:add custom_domains
-Adding custom_domains to smooth-autumn-7451...done.
+Adding custom_domains to fool-man-chew...done.
 ```

 And inform Heroku our beautiful `fool-man-chew.com` domain

 ```
 $ heroku domains:add www.fool-man-chew.com
-Added www.example.com as a custom domain name to smooth-autumn-7451.heroku.com
+Added www.example.com as a custom domain name to fool-man-chew.heroku.com
 $ heroku domains:add fool-man-chew.com
-Added example.com as a custom domain name to smooth-autumn-7451.heroku.com
+Added example.com as a custom domain name to fool-man-chew.heroku.com
 ```

 Then I point the domain DNS to Heroku.
 Please read more at [Heroku Custom Domain] [2]